 Although new processes are being proposed on a regular basis, there have, in fact, been no dramatic changes in the metallurgical techniques for gold extraction since the introduction of the cyanide process (cyanide leaching or cyanidation) by McArthur and Forrester in 1887.

 Cyanide and cyanide gas are both toxic and care has to be taken during ore processing to avoid exposure for workers.
 Solutions containing cyanide have to be carefully monitored and managed to prevent the formation of deadly cyanide gas.
 In addition, there are significant costs associated with destruction of cyanide in the tailings streams and final disposal.

 The EnviroLeach reagent is ideally suited for the leaching of gold in an agitated or vat leach type process.
-This includes the treatment of whole ores, gravity concentrates, and flotation concentrates.
+This includes the treatment of whole ores, gravity concentrates, flotation concentrates and E-Waste.
 This segment of the market represents the majority of the worldwide gold produced.

 There are numerous potentially economic gold deposits that are unable to secure permitting due to cyanide restrictions.
 The EnviroLeach process could be an effective alternative for these deposits.